-- Ensure the business’ Google My Business (GMB) listing is accurate, maintained – and includes all the crucial components such as an optimized business description, products and/or services that match their website.
+- Ensure the business’ Google Business Profile (GBP) listing is accurate, maintained – and includes all the crucial components such as an optimized business description, products and/or services that match their website.

-- Leverage all the features available in a Google My Business listing such as photos, GMB posts, plus Questions & Answers to highlight the business’ expertise.
+- Leverage all the features available in a Google Business Profile listing such as photos, GBP posts, plus Questions & Answers to highlight the business’ expertise.
 (This will build trust over time.)

 - Respond to all reviews – good and bad.
 If the review isn’t real, take steps to report it to Google.
 If Google doesn’t take the review down, make sure to reply to the responder with class, while also dispelling any damaging untruths.

 As shown below, you can see that Google directs its Quality Raters to look at the reputation of the creators of the MC.